sheershob/CamApp/README.md

 ### Video Recording with Audio

 Video recording is implemented using CameraX's `VideoCapture` API.
 The `startRecording` function initializes and starts the video recording process, saving the video file to the device's external storage directory.
 The `stopRecording` function stops the ongoing recording.
 The `withAudioEnabled()` option ensures that audio is captured along with the video, provided the user has granted the necessary audio recording permission.
 The `FileOutputOptions` class is used to specify the location and filename for the saved video.
-The `VideoRecordEvent` is used to track the recording state and display toast messages to the user.
+The `VideoRecordEvent` is used to track the recording state.

 ## Getting Started